FDA Seeks Ban On Menthol Cigarettes To Fight Teen Smoking

 Several groups, including the NAACP, endorsed the FDA's plan even before it was officially announced.
 "For decades, data have shown that the tobacco industry has successfully and intentionally marketed mentholated cigarettes to African Americans and particularly African American women as 'replacement smokers,' " the NAACP said in a statement.

 Several cigarette companies that market menthol cigarettes didn't immediately respond to requests for comment.
-But in the past they have vigorously opposed any effort to ban menthol cigarettes.
+In the past, they have vigorously opposed any effort to ban menthol cigarettes.

-"We continue to believe that a total ban on menthol cigarettes or flavored cigars would be an extreme measure not supported by the science and evidence," said a statement from Altria Group, Inc., maker of Marlboro Menthol.
+"We continue to believe that a total ban on menthol cigarettes or flavored cigars would be an extreme measure not supported by the science and evidence," said a statement from Altria Group Inc., maker of Marlboro Menthol.

 The proposed ban will require a lengthy rule-making process by the FDA before it can go into effect.